TransGirlCodes/sabbys_braindump/projects/My own dronification corporation.md

 I sometimes think that the Corporation should be given a random if cool name, that doesen't tie them to one thing in particular like: Obsidian Research, or Indigo Innovation / Indigo Innovative Institute.

-If I were to go the very witchy route, I've thought about Magic.AI (said ma-jic-eye).
+If I were to go the very witchy route, I've thought about "Magic.AI" (said ma-jic-eye).

 # People